gnzlbg/static_vector/README.md

 - `small_vector` cannot provide the same reliability than `inline_vector`,
-  because the algorithmic complexity of `small_vector` operations like move construction/assignment depends on whether the elements are allocated on the heap (swap a point) or on the stack (must always copy).
+  because the algorithmic complexity of `small_vector` operations like move construction/assignment depends on whether the elements are allocated on the heap (swap pointer and size) or inline (must always copy the elements).

 - `small_vector` cannot be as efficient as `inline_vector`.
-It must store at least a bit to discriminate between inline and allocator storage, and most of its API must, at run-time, choose a different code-path depending on the active storage scheme.
+It must store or encode a bit to discriminate between where the elements are allocated (inline or with the allocator).
+A part of its API must, at run-time, branch to a different code-path depending on the active storage scheme.

-The only way to fix `small_vector` would be to special case it for `Allocator::max_size() == 0` (which isn't constexpr yet), and to provide an API that has different complexity and exception-safety guarantees than `small_vector`s with `Allocator::max_size() > 0`.
+The only way to fix `small_vector` would be to special case it for `Allocator::max_size() == 0` (which isn't constexpr), and to provide an API that has different complexity and exception-safety guarantees than `small_vector`s with `Allocator::max_size() > 0`.

-The author of this proposal considers that special casing should not be done.
+In summary, the only way for `small_vector` to be competitive in a situation in which `inline_vector` is useful (e.g. if a system does not have a heap) is for it to become an `inline_vector` in that case.

+## Should we special case `small_vector` for inline-storage-only like EASTL and
+   Folly do?

-`inline_vector` is a different type, with different algorithmic and exception-safety guarantees.
-Let's not repeat `vector<bool>` all over again.
+The types `inline_vector` and `small_vector` have different algorithmic complexity and exception-safety guarantees.

-However, even if the standardization process decideds to special case `small_vector` for inline-storage-only, having a full-fleshed proposal for that special case will still be immensely useful at that point.
+For this reason the author of this proposal is strongly against special casing `small_vector` to be something that its not.
+It is sad that reality is here against the generic programmer in all of us, but let's not make things worse by repeating the `vector<bool>` mistake all over again.

+They are different types that solve different problems.

 ## Existing practice

 There are at least 3 widely used implementations of `inline_vector`.